RedBearLab/Blend/README.md

 For Mac OSX and Linux, no driver is required.

+For Linux (e.g. Ubuntu), ModemManager will try to use the Blend Micro as a modem and this causes the upload process fail using Arduino IDE.
+To allow Arduino IDE to upload correctly, you need to fix it by modify the UDEV rule, write a simple UDEV rule to ignore it from being handled by modem manager.

+In "/etc/udev/rules.d/77-mm-usb-device-blacklist.rules", simply add this single line:

+ATTR{idVendor}=="03eb",  ENV{ID_MM_DEVICE_IGNORE}="1"

 Troubleshooting
 ===============

 There are two possible causes of not able to upload sketches to your Blend Micro